project-reunite/reunite/README.md

 npm start
 ```

 Run this from:

 - the root directory to start both the client and server
 - `/server` to start only the server
 - `/client` to start only the client

 The client app will be running at `http://localhost:41002`.

 The server will be listening at `http://localhost:9100`.

 ## Running the Tests

-### All ests
+### All tests

 ```bash
 npm run test:full